mlcommons/medperf/docs/mlcubes/gandlf_mlcube.md

 sh tutorials_scripts/setup_GaNDLF_mlcube_tutorial.sh
 ```

 This will create a workspace folder `medperf_tutorial` where all necessary files are downloaded.
+Run `cd medperf_tutorial` to switch to this folder.

 ## 1. Train a GaNDLF Model